 |Students learning an English game in their physical education class.

 CIEE and Cultural Immersion

-Making the journey to Spain with a group of people all in the same boat – all of us new teachers, ready to take on the unexpected – I felt like I could turn to my new associates and program coordinators for support whenever needed.
-The group also provided a nice support system of English speaking friends that I leaned on a lot during my first year abroad.
+Making the journey to Spain with a group of people all in the same boat—all of us new teachers, ready to take on the unexpected—I felt like I could turn to my new associates and program coordinators for support whenever needed.
+The group also provided a nice support system of English speaking friends whom I leaned on a great deal during my first year abroad.
 While I wanted to immerse myself in the new culture and the Spanish language, I was initially timid and even scared to put myself out there, to meet native Spanish speakers, to make mistakes.
 However, after my first year in Spain, my support group and total English speaking friends started to dwindle, as some moved to other countries to teach English, while others moved back to their home countries to pursue other opportunities.
-I had a new mission: live with Spanish speakers and dive head first into the Spanish culture, which is what I did.
+I had a new mission: live with Spanish speakers and dive headfirst into Spanish culture, which is what I did.

 Cultural immersion played a giant role in falling in love with Spain, with my job, with my experience living abroad and away from my family and close friends.
-The experience allowed for a deeper discovery of who I was, my interests, my passions for world topics, and how I wanted to spend my time.
+The experience allowed for a deeper discovery of who I was, my passions, my curiosity about topics immediate and global, and how I wanted to spend my time.